TobikoData/sqlmesh/docs/integrations/airflow.md

     )
 )
 ```
-**Note:** The `dialect` parameter represents the dialect in which models are defined in the SQLMesh repository, and can be different from the target engine used with Airflow.

 ## Engine support
 SQLMesh supports a variety of engines in Airflow.
 Support for each engine is provided by a custom Airflow operator implementation.
 Below is a list of operators supported out of the box, as well as guidelines for adding new operators in cases where existing ones don't meet your integration requirements.